Like it? Share it!

 Walking that wooded trail, I begin to realize how fiercely committed I am to staying my course.
 I will be present in my life and the lives of my children.
 I will do what I can to raise young people who see the world for what it is and are not fearful to live whole-heartedly within it.

-To every Mother (and Father) out there who is doing the very best they can to raise their children with intention, I salute you.
+To every Mother, Father and Caregiver out there who is doing the very best they can to raise children with intention, I salute you.
 I ‘like’ you.
 I acknowledge the work you do every day and your conscious approach to doing it.
 Thank you for making the world more beautiful by guiding your children into it with grace and integrity.